Unis434/jest-another-RPG/README.md

 * Create an RPG and organize the code by player objects, enemy objects, and potion objects.
 * The three main objects should have tests written for them.
 * A fourth Game object encompasses all of the game logic.
-* The game can be played in the command line based on user input.
+* The game can be played in the command line based on user input..

 ## Screenshots